hlenganeindustries-alt/Futures-backtesting/README.md

 Because of this limitation, backtests are performed in rolling batches of approximately 40 days at a time.

 The system automatically stitches and processes these batches to allow larger historical analysis while remaining within Yahoo Finance API limits.
+This is the most recent backtest results for the periods (24 March -14 May)

 ---